 1. Make it personal

-When creating a transactional email, be sure to include both your brand name and your customer’s name.
+When creating and sending a transactional email, be sure to include both your brand name and your customer’s name.
 An Experian study found that transactional emails get opened 7% more often when the brand’s name is present in the subject line, usually because it reminds customers of the purchase they’ve made or the information they’ve requested.
 The customer’s name should be included in the body of the email, too, preferably near the beginning.

 - Here’s your receipt, Maria.

 - Get excited, Ellen!
 Your purchase is on its way.

 - Hi Bob, did you know that your account is about to expire?

 According to the same study, when a transactional email is personalized, it gets 26% more unique clicks than similar emails without the customer’s name included.
 That said, every industry and every customer base is different; consider conducting an A/B test to see if personalized or non-personalized emails work better for a particular purpose.